-During the 2023-24 school year a detailed MLSS (Multi Level System of supports) is being created to ensure clear classroom level tier 1 support for behavior and academic success that is consistent across the school.
+During the 2023-24 school year a detailed EMLSS (Multi Level System of supports) plan was created to ensure clear classroom level tier 1 support for behavior and academic success that is consistent across the school.

-During the 2023-34 school year, we will be working with Playworks to implement Recess Reboot.
+During the 2024 - 25 school year, we will be implementing year 2 of Playworks Recess Reboot.
 This includes training of recess staff as coaches and students as "Jr. Coaches."
 This will provide students with support for structured game options at recess, which will lead to fewer conflicts at recess and smoother transition to academic time following recess.